-Name of party involved () ((host) indicates a host party) Private and/or public entity(ies) Project participants () (as applicable) Kindly indicate if the party involved wishes to be considered as project participant (Yes/No) Brazil (host) Eletro-Primavera Ltda.
-No United Kingdom of Great Britain and Northern Ireland EcoSecurities Group PLC No
+Name of party involved () ((host) indicates a host party) Private and/or public entity(ies) Project participants () (as applicable) Kindly indicate if the party involved wishes to be considered as project participant (Yes/No)

+Brazil (host) Eletro-Primavera Ltda.
+No

+The Netherlands EcoSecurities Group PLC No

-^() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
+() In accordance with the CDM modalities and procedures, at the time of making the CDM-PDD public at the stage of validation, a Party involved may or may not have provided its approval.
 At the time requesting registration, the approval by the Party(ies) involved is required.